stephenscaff/vimeo-playlists/readme.md

 <br/>

 ## 📌 Features
-- Builds a playlist from array of Vimeo IDs, inline or as external JSON file
+- Builds a video playlist from an array of Vimeo IDs, inline or as external JSON file
+- UI consists of Video Player, Playlist (optional), Playlist Controls (optional).
-- Follows your structre / markup of Player, Playlist, and controls.
+- UI conforms to your structre / markup / selectors.
-- Playlist item UI is controled by your custom template (default included).
+- Control Playlist items via customize template (default included).
 - Supports continuous `autoplay` of playlist items.
 (Can `autoplay` on load if `muted` is also `true` cause of Chrome autoplay policy.)
-- Offers full playlist controls for navigation, play/pause, etc.
+- Offers full playlist controls for navigation, play/pause, etc. Includes arrow key nav
 - Offers Fullscreen API control
 - Supports Vimeo API options like `width`, `color`, `player controls`, `muted`, `title`
 - Hybrid NPM module, works with `import` and `require`